ibm-cloud-docs/vpc/vpc-user-permissions.md

 {{site.data.keyword.vpc_full}} uses role-based access control that enables account administrators to control their users' access to VPC resources.
 Access can be assigned to individual users or to groups of users by using {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
 {:shortdesc}

-This document shows examples of how the VPC administrator can use the {{site.data.keyword.cloud_notm}} console to grant the correct permissions for managing VPC infrastructure resources.
+This document shows examples of how the account administrator can use the {{site.data.keyword.cloud_notm}} console to grant the correct permissions for managing VPC infrastructure resources.
 It covers the following scenarios:

 * **Full-access scenario:** Assign an access policy so a new user can create and use all VPC infrastructure resources (including VPCs).
 * **Limited access scenario:** Assign an access policy so an existing user can create and use only virtual server instances.